jinni1995/CSCI576_Project/README.md

 ## Frame Selection

-The scores are combined using this formula: `motion_score * audio_score * face_detection_bonus`
+The scores are combined using this formula: `motion_score * audio_boost * face_detection_bonus`
-where `face_detection_bonus` is 1.1 if faces are detected in the shot, and 1.0 otherwise.
+where `audio_boost` is `1.5` if the shot's average audio amplitude is greater than the average audio amplitude of the entire video, and `1.0` otherwise. `face_detection_bonus` is `1.2` if faces are detected in the shot, and `1.0` otherwise.
 We then sort the shots based on descending scores.
 We also introduced two criteria to select the frames from each shot.

 1. A shot must have a minimum of 45 frames.
 Before introducing this criteria, we noticed that some shot changes are very abrupt.
 In addition, when the number of frames are low, the audience may not have time to react to the content.
 This